DiamondLightSource/ulims-json-schemas/docs/readme.md

 as follows and imagine a day equals 6+ months.
 Doing day 1 and 2 is suggested for most repository contributors.
 If a PR for an earlier day exist it should be merged to main first and the next day uses a branch from main.
-Ask repo team complete the PR outstanding.
+Flag outstanding PR to repo team.

 * day 1: change basic [fast schema](../sroot/zdemo/reposhow/basic/fast/current.json?raw=1)
 release number and add a new property.
 If a required property